Files & Databases Tab - Environment Options

 Alternative setting: File → Club → Change current club

-Purpose: Maintains list of chess clubs for player affiliation tracking.
+Purpose: Maintains the list of chess clubs for player affiliation tracking.

 Team name file